How Do Maryland Tax Auctions Work?

 The Maryland Tax Auction Timeline (Step by Step)

 The process is strict.
-Counties don’t have much wiggle room—state law tells them what to do.
+Counties don’t have much wiggle room, state law tells them what to do.

-Property taxes are billed twice a year (July and December).
+1. Taxes Become Delinquent – Property taxes are billed twice a year (July and December).
 If you don’t pay, interest and penalties start to add up.

-The county sends you a letter telling you that your property could be sold at a tax auction.
+2. Notice in the Mail – The county sends you a letter telling you that your property could be sold at a tax auction.
 By law, this notice must also include a plain-language insert that explains the process and gives you the contact information for Maryland’s State Tax Sale Ombudsman (a free resource for homeowners).

-At the auction, investors bid to pay off your tax bill.
+4. The Auction (Tax Lien Sale) – At the auction, investors bid to pay off your tax bill.
 The highest bidder gets a certificate of sale.
 You’re still the owner, but they now have the right to collect what you owe, plus interest.

 5. Redemption Period